 5. Position: Patients can be scanned in their positions of pain or symptoms.
 Additionally, body organs and tissues can be viewed in their normal position of function – upright.

 6. Exceptional Quality: Advanced software capabilities and a full range of whole body applications generate high resolution imaging, to achieve diagnostic precision.

 For more information and to read about all the benefits of an Upright MRI read our blog post.

 MRI, or Magnetic Resonance Imaging, is a common medical imaging technique used for viewing the internal human anatomy in greater detail.
 Due to its capability to distinguish the various soft tissues, it is frequently used to examine the brain, musculature, or organs.
 Generating an image using magnets and radio waves, an MRI produces no radiation, making it completely safe.
 It is a painless, noninvasive procedure with no side or after effects.

-The only additional preparation for an MRI procedure is that all removable Metallic objects must be left outside the scanning room, including removable hearing aids, dentures and other prosthetic devices.
-You should leave all jewelry and watches at home.
+- Metallic objects must be left outside the scanning room – such as keys, credit cards, removable hearing aids, eyeglasses, dentures and other prosthetic devices.

 There are certain details, which could interfere with the procedure.
 It is especially important to call our office at 908-687-2552 or notify the technician, prior to the MRI if any of the following points apply to you or anyone present with you during the scan:

 - Have a cardiac pacemaker or heart valve

 - Are pregnant or think you may be pregnant

 - Have a medical constraint concern